Smileybob72801/Smileybob72801/README.md

 ---

+## 📚 My Favorite Programming Books
+- **The C# Programming Yellow Book** by Rob Miles
+   This was my first programming book purchase, and it played a pivotal role in starting my journey.
+It holds a special place in my heart as the book that set me on this path.

+- **Grokking Algorithms** by Aditya Y. Bhargava
+   This book made algorithms finally *click* for me.
+It helped me visualize how to approach and solve problems algorithmically in a way that made sense.

+- **Head First Design Patterns: Building Extensible and Maintainable Object-Oriented Software** by Eric Freeman
+   This book was a great introduction to design patterns, which seemed intimidating at first.
+It felt like having a personal tutor, guiding me through each concept gently.

+---

 ## 🌱 Outside of Work
 When I’m not coding, I enjoy reading, camping, and gaming.
 I also love to cook with my wife - we make the **best** pan pizza.